mrd0x/secblog/src/pages/bypass-2fa-using-novnc/index.md

 * **You are giving remote access to your machine!** It should not have anything of value stored on it.
 Any logged data should proably be sent to a remote machine.
 * **Don't use the root account**.
 You should setup a restricted user account that uses the VNC service.
 * You should also setup kiosk mode in a more restricted manner.
-* I couldn't manage to make noVNC work properly with phones.
+* I couldn't manage to make noVNC work with phones in a pratical way.

 # Conclusion